Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 #### Setup:

-Firstly, you need the Mattermost setup that you had running before
+Firstly, you need the Mattermost setup that you had running before for Task 6

 Now, to run the apk, you can use Android Studio, or at least, that's what I did